ship-nix/docs/src/intro/set-up-ship-nix.md

   order: 1
 ---

-You can register for ship-nix with email/password or Github auth.
+You can register for ship-nix with email/password or Github login.

-There are a few initial steps before you can create a server.
+After registration, there are a few initial steps before you can create a server.

-## Github auth
+## Github login

 The Github login has a several benefits like quicker login.

-It also enables ship-nix create new repositories and deploy keys for you.
+It also simplifies connecting with Github, so ship-nix can create new repositories and deploy keys for you.

 ship-nix **can not delete** repositories.